kishaprudente/kishaprudente/README.md

     'Object Oriented Programming',
     'Test Driven Development',
   ],
-  funFact: 'Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live. -Martin Golding'
+  funFact: `Always code as if the guy who ends up maintaining your code will
-};
+    be a violent psychopath who knows where you live. -Martin Golding` };
 ```